SEESolutions-it/DpdlEngine/README.md

 ```

+You can execute Dpdl scripts in the following ways:

-You can execute Dpdl scripts, either loading them from a source file with the -load command,
+	* Load and execute the Dpdl script file with the -load command
-input the script directly in the DpdlClient command console with the -exec command, passing the
+	* Input the script directly in the DpdlClient command console with the -exec command ( with closing </script> tag)
-'-load' parameter to the startup script or by using the Dpdl API.
+	* Via '-load' parameter to the DpdlClient startup script/command

-the </script> tag
+	* Trough the Dpdl API.

 1) using 'load' command:
 ```